Links

 This option has a number value that controls how Rimu renders embedded HTML and how Rimu definition and option elements will be processed:

-• Rimu definition elements (Delimited Block, Macro, Quote and Replacement definitions).
+is non-zero the following Rimu elements are ignored:- Rimu definition elements (Delimited Block, Macro, Quote and Replacement definitions).

-• API Option elements.
+- API Option elements.

-• HTML attributes in Block Attribute elements.
+- HTML attributes in Block Attribute elements.

-• Add 4 to safeMode to ignore Block Attribute elements completely, this ensures HTML element IDs cannot be created and that CSS classes or properties cannot be used explicitly.
+to ignore Block Attribute elements completely, this ensures HTML element IDs cannot be created and that CSS classes or properties cannot be used explicitly. - Add 8 to

-• Add 8 to safeMode to allow Macro Definitions.
-Allowing Macro Definitions is not intrinsically unsafe because their safety or otherwise is solely determined by the safety of their constituent elements.
+to allow Macro Definitions.
+Allowing Macro Definitions is not intrinsically unsafe because their safety or otherwise is solely determined by the safety of their constituent elements. - For example, a

 htmlReplacement

-A string that replaces embedded HTML when safeMode is set to 2.
-Defaults to <mark>replaced HTML</mark>.
+- A string that replaces embedded HTML when

 callback